-In California, all dogs three months or older must be vaccinated for rabies, however the vaccine can be administered to dogs as young as 3 months of age (as of January 2014).
+In California, all dogs four months or older must be vaccinated for rabies, however the vaccine can be administered to dogs as young as 3 months of age (as of January 2014).
 It is also recommended that cats be vaccinated for rabies.
 It is neither economically feasible nor justified from a public health standpoint to vaccinate all livestock against rabies.
 However, consideration should be given to the vaccination of livestock, especially animals that are particularly valuable and/or may have frequent contact with humans beings.

 The control of rabies among wildlife reservoirs is difficult.
 There are no approved vaccines for wildlife.
 Because of the risk of rabies in wild animals (especially raccoons, skunks, coyotes, foxes, and bats), it is strongly recommend they not be kept as pets.
 Vaccination of free-ranging wildlife or selective population reduction may be useful in some situations, but the success of such procedures depends on the circumstances surrounding each rabies outbreak.
 This is done with various baits and has been used in Texas and on the east coast.